 Owners who choose to move into an inherited home and sell later are sometimes eligible for a capital gains tax exclusion.

-The exclusion allows people to exclude up to $250,000 of the gain from their income, or up to $500,000 if they file a joint return with their spouse.
+You can exclude $250,000 of the gain on the home sale or up to $500,000 if you file a joint return with your spouse.

 - The home must have been used as a primary residence for at least two out of the last five years.

-- The capital gains tax exclusion hasn’t been used on another residence in the two-year period before the sale.
+- The capital gains tax exclusion hasn’t been used on another residence in the two years before the sale.

 Most people who inherit a home won’t have to pay inheritance or estate taxes since these taxes are limited to a handful of states.